-Message log archiving
+Message log archives limit file size while maintaining all of the information written to the message log file.

-You can maintain all of the information written to the message log file without allowing the file size to grow indefinitely by enabling message log archiving.
-A message log archive is a file in which the contents of the active .iqmsg message log file is saved.
+A message log archive is a file in which the contents of the active . iqmsg message log file is saved.

 Enable message log archiving by setting the IQMsgMaxSize server property using the sa_server_option system stored procedure or the -iqmsgsz server startup switch to a value greater than zero, and setting the IQMsgNumFiles server property or the -iqmsgnum server startup switch to the number of message log archives.
 The value of the server property takes precedence over the value of its corresponding server switch.